kearutherford/BerkeleyForestsAnalytics/README.md

     fuel load (1-hour + 10-hour + 100-hour) in megagrams per hectare (or
     US tons per acre)

-8.  `sc_length_1h`: slope-corrected transect length for 1-hour fuels in
+8.  `sc_length_1h`: slope-corrected transect length (i.e., horizontal
-    either meters or feet.
+    transect length) for 1-hour fuels in either meters or feet.
 This is the total horizontal length of transect sampled for 1-hour fuels at the specific time:site:plot.
-    See background information for equations used to calculate this value.
+See “Slope-corrected transect length” section in “Background information for surface and ground fuel load calculations” for details on why and how this is calculated.

-9.  `sc_length_10h`: slope-corrected transect length for 10-hour fuels
+9.  `sc_length_10h`: slope-corrected transect length (i.e., horizontal
-    in either meters or feet.
+    transect length) for 10-hour fuels in either meters or feet.
 This is the total horizontal length of transect sampled for 10-hour fuels at the specific time:site:plot.
-    See background information for equations used to calculate this value.
+See “Slope-corrected transect length” section in “Background information for surface and ground fuel load calculations” for details on why and how this is calculated.

-10. `sc_length_100h`: slope-corrected transect length for 100-hour fuels
+10. `sc_length_100h`: slope-corrected transect length (i.e., horizontal
-    in either meters or feet.
+    transect length) for 100-hour fuels in either meters or feet.
 This is the total horizontal length of transect sampled for 100-hour fuels at the specific time:site:plot.
-    See background information for equations used to calculate this value.
+See “Slope-corrected transect length” section in “Background information for surface and ground fuel load calculations” for details on why and how this is calculated.

 ### Demonstration